 While the ketogenic diet has been effective in treating epilepsy, the link between the keto eating plan and cancer treatment isn’t as well-established.
-There’s a recurrent rumor that certain diets and foods, from the Atkins diet to the South Beach Diet are supposed to cure cancer or stop the growth of tumors and metastases.
+There’s a recurrent rumor that certain diets and foods, from the Atkins diet to the South Beach Diet are supposed to destroy cancer cells or stop the growth of tumors and metastases.

 At this point in time, however, they haven’t conducted enough clinical trials to make this direct connection.
 Specialists agree that according to current scientific findings, there isn’t conclusive evidence on the keto diet and cancer prevention.
 They also couldn’t see improvement in the tolerability of chemotherapy and radiation therapy.

-For these reasons, nutrition experts do not currently support the ketogenic diet for cancer patients.
+For these reasons, nutrition experts and dietitians don’t currently support the ketogenic diet for cancer patients.
 However, there are indications that an increase in fat intake without restricting carbohydrates could have a positive effect in patients with so-called tumor cachexia, i.e. physical emaciation due to cancer.

 The Bottom Line

-While some components of the ketogenic might be good for cancer patients, like avoiding refined carbohydrates, the data simply doesn’t support this eating plan for treatment of cancer cells, yet.
+While some components of the ketogenic lifestyle might be good for cancer patients, like avoiding refined carbohydrates, the data simply doesn’t support this eating plan for treatment of cancer cells, yet.
 On the other hand, the ketogenic has been an effective treatment for many suffering from epilepsy for nearly a century.

-Removing high-carb processed foods from your diet might have many positive health benefits.
+Removing glucose-rich, high-carb processed foods from your diet might have many positive health benefits.
 But a ketogenic diet probably isn’t the magic cancer-fighting bullet you might be hoping for.